miljyface/pocaflow/README.md

 ## Contributing & Feedback

 This project is **experimental**.
-Issues, PRs, and wild ideas are welcome.
+Issues, PRs, and ideas are welcome.